-It's October, so it's officially pumpkin season!
+It's officially pumpkin season!
 To be fair, I would eat pumpkin all year round, but when the weather starts to turn, it's the first thing I want to cook with!
-And what could be more comforting for those Fall weekend mornings than Sourdough Pumpkin Cinnamon Rolls?
+And what could be more comforting for those Fall weekend mornings than Sourdough Discard Pumpkin Cinnamon Rolls?

 Jump to: